 Thorough screening requires time if you’re doing it by yourself, so it’s inadvisable to rush this process.
 Once you do decide to hire somebody, you should be confident that it is the right person with adequate skills for the job.
 Hiring remote freelancers, for example, can be a tricky decision, but investigating Toptal company reviews and other competitors to Upwork can help you handle this task.

 Culture is one of the most precious parts of national identity, and every country is different in this aspect.
 Just like cuisine varies from region to region, so do the typical business practices that people are accustomed to.

 It is unwise to completely disregard these differences, and go about pretending that they don’t exist.
 If you’re hiring people from different parts of the world, you need to ask about their background, and show respect for the customs that they’ve been absorbing since childhood.

 Skype can get laggy, especially on video calls, so it might not be best for team meetings if you don’t have great internet.
-Hangouts is better for video calls, but has other limitations.
+Hangouts are better for video calls but have other limitations.
 Slack may have taken the tech world by storm, but it doesn’t have to mean that it’s the right chat for all distributed teams.
 Google Drive is awesome, but it might not be the right cloud for you.

 I’ve written a bit about the communication tech stack before, and I continue to mention it because it’s important.
-As a project manager, you don’t to get a myriad of notifications from different apps all day long – it’s a mess, it’s hard to control, and you’ll lose track of things.
-For a developer this is even more disruptive, as constant notifications make it very hard to enter a state of ‘flow’ which allows programmers to do their best work.
+As a project manager, you don’t get a myriad of notifications from different apps all day long – it’s a mess, it’s hard to control, and you’ll lose track of things.
+For a developer, this is even more disruptive, as constant notifications make it very hard to enter a state of ‘flow’ that allows programmers to do their best work.